wtistang/2024-TechXchange-Labs/1156-Deploy-Liberty-OCP/README.md

 1. Access the lab environment from your web browser.

-    The lab environment page is displayed, the lab environment contains six (6) Linux VMs, including **workstation**, and OpenShift Container Platform (OCP) Cluster VMs.
+    The lab environment page is displayed below.
+The lab environment contains six (6) Linux VMs, including **workstation**, and OpenShift Container Platform (OCP) Cluster VMs.
 The VM **worstation** is the one with the Graphical User Interface (GUI) for you to access and work in this lab.

     ![Screens screenshot of a computer Description automatically generated](./images/media/image001.png)